Joecstarr/thesis/sections/tabulation/arborescent/weighted_planar_trees/construction.md

 between bonds.
 The relationship between a plumbing band and a weighted vertex in a rooted plane tree can be seen in @wpt-construc-fig-7.
 The weights placed in regions between bonds inherit a cyclic order from the cyclic order of the bonds.
-Each weight falls in the region between two bonds, we assign to each weight (including zero weights) the lower of the two indices.
+Each weight falls in the region between two bonds.
+We assign to each weight (including zero weights) the lower of the two indices.
 This aligns with assigning to the weight the index that appears before it in the anti-clockwise planar realization of the cyclic order, per